 According to the U.S. Department of Education, there is $1.31 trillion in outstanding student loan debt.
 In fact, some companies can be on the hook for employees who have student loan debt.
 This is if they do not process a wage-garnishment order in time to meet state law requirements.
 In addition, the Department of Education states that during the last quarter of 2015, over $176 million in wages were garnished from borrowers who had defaulted on their loan payment.

-Greenwood is just one of many who had mounting student loan debt issues.
+Greenwood is just one of many who had mounting student loan debt issues without a way to handle them.
 She wanted to see if it could actually be done.
 Moreover, it provided the inspiration for her new book, “Playing Dead: A Journey Through the World of Death Fraud” (Simon & Schuster).
 She began by obtaining a death certificate on the Philippine stating she was in a fatal car crash in Manila on July 2, 2013.
 Greenwood was still alive and living in Brooklyn at the time.
 The Columbia University adjunct professor also searched for people who have gone through the death faking experience.

 She found a Filipino-American businessman who was fatally stabbed in a coin-toss game in Manila in 2001.
 She changed his name in her book.
 His wife flew from LA to identify his body.
 There was a funeral with a priest, a grieving wife and a cremated body that was sent back to the U.S. The wife then tried to cash in six policy purchases.
 Insurance companies often wait seven years to release policy money without a death certificate.
 The couple produced a body instead.
 It turns out, the corpse was someone else.